QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 * $1$ if $x \in B$
 * $0$ else

-It means we can shorten an expression like that:
+It means we can shorten an expression like this:

 <div>
 \[